-This daydream-like state doesn’t normally last very long, and most people can snap out of it if something or someone requires their attention.
+Normally this day-dreamy state doesn’t last very long, and most people can snap out of it if something or someone requires their attention.

 But for some people, dissociation is more pervasive, and can’t be turned off so easily.